-Foreign Currency Derivative Instruments:
+Foreign Currency Derivative Instruments: The Corporation has operations in a second

 The Corporation has operations in a number of countries and has intercompany transactions among them and, as a result, is exposed to changes in foreign currency exchange rates.
 The Corporation manages most of these exposures on a consolidated basis, which allows netting certain exposures to take advantage of any natural offsets.
 To the extent the net exposures are hedged, forward contracts are used.
 Gains and/or losses on these foreign currency hedges are included in income in the period in which the exchange rates change.
 Gains and/or losses have not been material to the consolidated financial statements.